SublimeText/NaturalDocs/README.md

 public class MyClass extends BaseClass implements ClassA, ClassB { ... }
 ```

-Put cursor on or before the line and pressing `Super-N` will result in:
+Put cursor on or before the line and pressing `Super+N` will result in:

 ```java
 /**